ariakit/ariakit/README.md

 ## Backers

-<sup><a href="https://opencollective.com/reakit">Become a sponsor</a></sup>

-By donating $5 or more you become a backer and help in the development of this project.
+By donating $5 or more you [become a backer](https://opencollective.com/reakit) and help in the development of this project.
 Thank you to all our backers! 🙏

 <p>
   <a href="https://opencollective.com/reakit/backer/0/website"><img src="https://opencollective.com/reakit/backer/0/avatar.svg"></a>